bcgov/data-publication/pages/bcgw_data_onboarding_workflow.md

-# DATA PUBLICATION WORKFLOW - BC GEOGRAPHICAL WAREHOUSE
+# DATA PUBLICATION WORKFLOW - BC GEOGRAPHIC WAREHOUSE

 This page describes the workflow for loading datasets into the BC Geographic Warehouse (BCGW).